« Visit Fantastic Pest Control

 • Structural damage can result from rodent nesting behaviour

-• Electrical wire and gas pipe damage (and a fire risk) is common with mice or rats
+• Electrical wire and gas pipe damage (and fire risk) is common with mice or rats

 • Nibbling of food and droppings spread disease